ying531/predictive-shift/README.md

 - Set `ROOT_DIR` in the R scripts as the root directory of this github repository.
 - After processing the data, set `ML_DATA_PATH` as the path to the processed ManyLabs1 data file, and `PP_DATA_PATH` as the path to the directory that contains the cleaned datasets.

-These variables will also be referenced by all scripts.
+These variables will be referenced by all analysis scripts.

 #### Entire workflow